coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 }
 ```

 There's one more thing to do to complete `SetupGame`.
-Every account is created with a fixed amount of space, so we have to this space to the instruction as well.
+Every account is created with a fixed amount of space, so we have to add this space to the instruction as well.
 This is what the comments next to the `Game` struct indicated.
 ```rust,ignore
 #[derive(Accounts)]
 pub struct SetupGame<'info> {